devanbenz/static-site-gen/themes/boring/content/blog/jemalloc.md

 Often times when building software there are tradeoffs, there's no such thing as free lunch.
 One of the primary tradeoffs in `jemalloc` is that you're paying a bit of an upfront cost to generate more memory arenas.
 By having more arenas and *most of the time* having a single thread interact with a single arena we can avoid contention between threads and not have to worry about holding locks throughout our memory allocation.
-This elimates are large bottleneck caused by `dlmalloc` when using multiple threads.
+This elimates are large bottleneck caused by `phkmalloc` and `dlmalloc` when using multiple threads.

 ### To cache or not to cache (or to accidently invalidate the cache)

 Let me illustrate another issue that having multiple arenas can solve as well.
 Let's imagine we have a single arena, but, within this arena we create multiple data structures to allocate and deallocate memory.
 Say a free list.
 Now we could potentially ease any lock contention by having multiple lists each with its own lock.
-This is precisely what is purposed in [Memory allocation for long running server applications](https://www.researchgate.net/publication/221032974_Memory_Allocation_for_Long-Running_Server_Applications).
+This is precisely what is preposed in [Memory allocation for long running server applications](https://www.researchgate.net/publication/221032974_Memory_Allocation_for_Long-Running_Server_Applications).
 Using multiple free lists each with their own dedicated locking mechanism proved to help with lock contention.
 It did not prove to scale adequetly with the latest and greatest hardware at the time though.
 This has been attributed to something known as [false sharing](https://en.wikipedia.org/wiki/False_sharing).
 I believe the jemalloc paper calls this "cache sloshing".